Ranarangam Movie Review: This Sharwanand Starrer Is A Forgettable One!

 Plot

 Deva (Shwarwanand) is an unemployed youth who was initially working as a black movie ticket seller in his hometown, with his friends.
 Later, he ventures into alcohol smuggling, by taking advantage of the liquor prohibition law.
 Meanwhile, he falls in love Geetha (Kalyani Priyadarshan).
-However, Deva's animosity with the MLA (Murali Sharma) turned his life upside down.
+However, Deva's animosity with an MLA (Murali Sharma) turns his life upside down.
 After a series of events, Deva shifts his base to Spain and emerges as a powerful don.

 Script & Direction

 Sudheer Varma, the writer-director of Ranarangam, fails to create magic with the movie, which is clearly an under-cooked gangster thriller.
-Apart from the the stylish making and a few engaging moments, Ranarangam has nothing new or interesting to offer.
+Apart from the stylish making and a few engaging moments, Ranarangam has nothing new or interesting to offer.
 While a few scenes in the first half, the romantic track, and the interval sequence of the movie create an impact, the Spain portions totally fall flat.

-The writer-director clearly lost the track of the story in the second half, as the narrative gets overloaded with repetitive sequences.
-Even though the climax portion is executed well while compared to the second half, it doesn't make any impact as the damage was already done.
+The writer-director clearly has lost track of the story in the second half, as the narrative gets overloaded with repetitive sequences.
+Even though the climax portion is executed well while compared to the second half, it doesn't make any impact as the damage is already done.
 In short, the repetitive storyline, weak screenplay and execution make Ranarangam an underwhelming experience.

 Performances

 Sharwanand has played the character Deva, the small-town youngster-turned powerful gangster with total sincerity.
-But Sadly, the actor gets a very little scope to perform in his under-written role, which hardly gets any memorable acting moments.
+But sadly, the actor gets very little scope to perform in his under-written role, which hardly gets any memorable acting moments.
 Kalyani Priyadarshan has delivered a decent performance as Geeta, even though her character has nothing new to offer.

 Kajal Aggarwal is totally wasted in an insignificant role, which has absolutely no connection with the main plot and narrative.
 Murali Sharma, the antagonist does make an impact with his dialogue delivering skills and screen presence.
-The rest of the star cast, including Murali Sharma, Sudarshan, Brahmaji, etc., are okay in their respective roles.
+The rest of the star cast, including Sudarshan, Brahmaji, etc., are okay in their respective roles.

 Technical Aspects